Babarali2k21/expense-tracker/README.md

 # Expense Tracker

-A Python project to track daily expenses with a simple CLI and API.
+A Python project to track daily expenses with a simple CLI.

 ## Features
-- Add, list, and delete expenses
+- Add, view, and delete expenses
 - Store data in JSON (later SQLite)
 - CLI interface
-- FastAPI API
 - Reports with matplotlib